noorhanalayyoub/codexion/README.md

     -  concurrent programming : managing multiple tasks at once. on a single core CPU the processor will quickly switch between tasks. tasks are in execution during the same time period but only one is actively executed at any given instant.

     -  parallelism : is executing multiple tasks at the exact same time. this is only possible with a multiple core CPU.

+    - process vs thread : a process consists of one or more threads. a process is a management concept , resources are allocated to a process and not a thread. all threads belonging to the same process get access to the same resources.
 # Instructions

 # Resources